- Staff

 THERESA CHONG

-Theresa Chong (she/her) (theresa@groundworkusa.org) is the Business Manager at Groundwork USA.
-In this role, she supports the Operations and Finance teams by maintaining successful business practices, ensuring the efficiency of operations, and implementing strategies to support growth within the organization.
+Theresa Chong (she/her) supports the Operations and Finance teams by maintaining successful business practices, ensuring the efficiency of financial operations, and implementing strategies to support growth within the organization

 She brings over a decade of accounting management experience from multiple industries, from a tech startup to a national beverage brand.
 In her career, her primary focus has been directing accounting operations, guiding financial controls, and bookkeeping for exciting and dynamic companies.
-Inspired by the mission of Groundwork USA, she has discovered a new meaningful purpose by joining agents of social and climate justice.
+Inspired by the mission of Groundwork USA, she has discovered a new meaningful purpose by joining agents of community-led change.

 Close